How do you know you have a Problem With Fleas?

 How Will The Infestation Be Treated?

-A strong residual liquid and powder based insecticide will be applied to all affected areas.
-The chemicals contain Bendiocarb which is powerful, biodegradable, not toxic to other animals but highly toxic to crawling or flying insects.
+A strong residual liquid or powder based insecticide will be applied to all affected areas.
 It is almost odourless, and does not corrode or stain.
 The whole of the affected area will be either sprayed or dusted, including furniture and curtains.

 What Happens After Flea Treatment?

-The fleas will not die immediately, so you may see activity for up to 21 days after treatment, donít worry about this, it is normal.
+The fleas will not die immediately, so you may see activity for up to 21 days after treatment, don’t worry about this, it is normal.

-To ensure success please have your pets treated with fitted with flea collars and treat with a reputable anti-flea agent.
+To ensure success please have your pets treated with with a reputable anti-flea agent normally recommended by the local vet.